 Such dysfunctional familial dynamics resulted in me growing up and feeling rejected in so many ways.
 Due to social isolation, I never had friends at school, and no one to play with at home, either.
 Sure, I had brothers, but they didn’t want to play with me.
 After all I was “just a ‘girl'”.

 Now I ask myself the question, why do the wounds from the past seem to follow me into the present?
 What did I do to deserve this kind of treatment?
 Wasn’t I just an unloved, lonely, and unwanted child?
-How could I get to to a place of “feeling safe” as an adult?
+More importantly, how could I get to to a place of “feeling safe” as an adult?